LF-digitala-kanaler/LFDS/content/components/web/button-and-links/links.md

       * `link-complex` and `link-complex-target`.
 Used to wrap a link around a larger block of content, and you want the correct link behavior (hover styles, for example) on a targeted element within the container.
 Popular in clickable cards with "Read more" links.

-      * `link-complex-adaptive-target`, alternative to `link-complex-target` with the adaprive treatment.
+      * `link-complex-adaptive-target`, alternative to `link-complex-target` with the adaptive treatment.
 ---